mdimjasevic/jdoop-examples/README.md

 ## JUnit framework

-Just like with Randoop, the JUnit `jar` file should be named `junit4.jar` and placed in the `lib/` directory of JPF-Jdart.
+Similar to Randoop, the JUnit `jar` file should be named `junit4.jar` and placed in the `lib/` directory of JPF-Jdart.

 ## JaCoCo